AlexandrosPanag/My_Thesis/README.md

-# My Thesis - Internet of Things Standards & Platforms.
+# My Thesis - Internet of Things: Standards & Platforms.

 !------- WILL BE UPLOADED ONCE IT GETS APPROVED BY THE EVALUATION COMMITTEE AND THE DEPARTMENT OF INFORMATICS & TELECOMMUNICATIONS AT THE UNIVERSITY OF IOANNINA --------!